-- This measure is related to one measure: - 0640 HBIPS-2 Hours of physical restraint use (The Joint Commission)
+- This measure is related to one measure: - o 0640 HBIPS-2 Hours of physical restraint use (The Joint Commission)

-• This measure received two comments supporting re-endorsement.
-In addition, one comment requested that measurement of the utilization of restraint alternatives (chemical use vs. non-chemical alternatives) also needs to be evaluated along with physical restraint to prevent unintended consequences.
+This measure also received 2 comments supporting re-endorsement.
+In addition, 1 comment requested that measurement of the utilization of restraint alternatives (chemical use vs. nonchemical alternatives) also needs to be evaluated along with physical restraint to prevent unintended consequences.

-o This measure is currently restricted to long-stay patients cared for in a nursing facility.
-The specifications

-0687 Percent of Residents Who Were Physically Restrained (Long Stay) for this measure are designed for the evaluation of the quality of nursing facility care.
+• This measure is currently restricted to long-stay patients cared for in a nursing facility.
+The specifications for this measure are designed for the evaluation of the quality of nursing facility care.
 CMS's Nursing Home Compare also publicly reports a measurement of utilization of chemical alternatives to physical restraints: Percent of Long-Stay Residents Who Newly Received an Antipsychotic Medication, which indicates the proportion of long-stay residents without schizophrenia, Tourette's syndrome, or Huntington's disease who received an antipsychotic medication (MDS N0410A={1,2,3,4,5,6, or 7}) in the target period.

-Committee Response: The Committee agrees with the developer response and maintains their decision to recommend this measure for endorsement.
-7. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X 8.
-Board of Directors Vote: Y-X; N-X 9.
-Appeals
+- The Committee agrees with the developer response and maintains their decision to recommend this measure for endorsement. - 7.
+Consensus Standards Approval Committee (CSAC) Vote: (November 18, 2015) 15-Y,0-N - 8.
+Board of Directors Vote: Ratified for endorsement on December 8, 2015